 In Part 2 of our Short- and Medium-Term Accessible Accommodation series we’ll look at how the NDIS budget categories work and how to use them.
 We will also cover Accessible Accommodation’s booking service, a valuable resource.
 Most accommodation can only be paid AFTER the stay.
 Accommodation providers won’t accept this (requiring payment prior).
 We will tell you how easy it is to overcome this challenge with our booking service.

-Meanwhile, start researching NDIS STA and MTA (short to mid-term) accessible accommodation HERE.
+Find NDIS STA and MTA (short to mid-term) accessible accommodation HERE.

 Read part two HERE where we will help clarify where it should be included in your NDIS plan.
 Also, which support budget you can use.

-PS: Please note this article about NDIS (STA) Short Term and (MTA) Mid Term Accessible Accommodation through The NDIS, and information has been sourced from NDIS website.
+Please note this article about NDIS (STA) Short Term and (MTA) Mid Term Accessible Accommodation through The NDIS, and information has been sourced from the NDIS website.
 NDIS guidelines change frequently, and we will endeavour to ensure this blog is kept up to date.
 It is meant as a guide only.
-Do check with whomever assists you with your NDIS plan to ensure you have all the information necessary.
+Do check with whoever assists you with your NDIS plan to ensure you have all the information necessary.